Japan's Culinary Obsession

 Sukiyaki

-A nabe dish prepared with thinly sliced meat, vegetables, mushrooms, tofu and shirataki (konyaku noodles) simmered in a sweet soy sauce broth.
-The pieces of food are dipped into raw beaten egg before being eaten.
+A nabe dish prepared with thinly sliced meat, vegetables, mushrooms, tofu and shirataki (konyaku noodles) simmered in a sweet soy sauce broth with pieces food dipped into raw beaten egg before being eaten.
 Sinilar to shabu shabu but sweeter in taste.

 Soba and Udon